itteco/iframely/README.md

 ## Not included as compared to Cloud API

 Hosted [cloud APIs](https://iframely.com) can optionally return Iframely.com-powered iFrame renders in the `html` field. iFrames deliver all hosted widgets such as cards for URL previews, GIF support, player events, AMP, and others.
-Our [per-URL customization](https://iframely.com/docs/options), predictive sizing mechanism for JavaScript-based embeds to minimize the layout shift, lazy-loading, type-based media whitelist and the number of other configurations is only available in the cloud.
+Our [per-URL customization](https://iframely.com/docs/options), predictive sizing mechanism for JavaScript-based embeds to minimize the layout shift, lazy-loading, type-based media whitelist and the number of other configurations are only available in the cloud.

 This open-source version provides the web parsers only.
 Iframely cloud use data from those parsers as-is in production.
 Though the format of API endpoints between the cloud and self-hosted version should match, there might be minor discrepancies.